waelhammoudeh/overpass-4-slackware/README.md

 ##### This guide is a work in progress!

+Mistake and Correction: April 9th, 2022

+I had given wrong instrucation to initial overpass database with full history or "attic" data by using converted OSM data file with history from pbf (portable binary format) to bz2 compressed file format using "osmium" command line tool.
+Note that the conversion itself was not wrong, however that conversion step produced a file WITHOUT history data.
+That file can not be used to initial overpass with attic data since it has no attic or history data.
+I also just found out that initialing overpass database from extract or limited area with full history is problematic.
+There is a lot more about this in the "README.data" file, please see that file and accept my apology.

+End "Mistake and Correction" note added 4/9/2022 W.H.

 OverpassAPI uses its own database, naturally this guide is broken into two parts; first software installation and hardware requirements, the second is database initialization including information about source data file required